 Make sure your computer/laptop tables and seats are ergonomically designed, with the screen at eye level and the armrests at keyboard level.
 Cushions should be utilized only if absolutely necessary.

 Stability balls, standing desks, and other “active furniture” can be placed around the office for employees to use.

 Fitness Program with a Plan

-For good health and wellness, the next great change you can give your staff is fitness.
+For good mental health and wellness, the next great change you can give your staff is fitness.

 Engage the services of a fitness specialist to come to your business and train those who are capable.